Best Food Trucks in Hawaii That Teenagers Will Actually Love

 Hanalei Bread Company - Hanalei

-The Hanalei Bread Company food truck in Hanalei serves incredible breakfast and lunch items, but the star is the banana bread.
-Warm, moist, and studded with macadamia nuts, it is the best banana bread on Kauai and possibly in all of Hawaii.
+Hanalei Bread Company food truck serves excellent breakfast and lunch items, but the star is the banana bread.
+Warm, moist, studded with macadamia nuts.
+Best banana bread on Kauai and possibly in all of Hawaii.
 They also make excellent breakfast burritos and acai bowls that will fuel your teen for a morning of surfing or paddleboarding.

 The Fresh Shave - Koloa

-The Fresh Shave in Koloa serves shave ice made with real fruit syrups - not the artificial neon stuff you find at most stands.
-Flavors like lilikoi, guava, and coconut taste like actual fruit because they are made from actual fruit.
-Add a scoop of haupia ice cream on the bottom and you have the perfect post-beach treat.
-My kids ranked this as the best shave ice in Hawaii, beating out Matsumoto's on Oahu (controversial opinion, I know).
+The Fresh Shave in Koloa serves shave ice made with real fruit syrups, not the artificial neon stuff you find at most stands.
+Lilikoi, guava, coconut - tastes like actual fruit because it is actual fruit.
+Add a scoop of haupia ice cream on the bottom and you've got the perfect post-beach treat.
+The boys ranked this as the best shave ice in Hawaii, beating out Matsumoto's on Oahu.
+Controversial.
+I'll allow it.

 Kauai Juice Co. - Kapaa

-Kauai Juice Co. in Kapaa is a juice bar and smoothie truck that serves cold-pressed juices, smoothie bowls, and wellness shots.
-Teens who are into fitness, healthy eating, or just want something refreshing will love this place.
-The superfood smoothie bowls are massive, beautiful, and taste amazing.
-Even my kid who thinks vegetables are a conspiracy will drink their smoothies.
+Juice bar and smoothie truck that serves cold-pressed juices, smoothie bowls, and wellness shots.
+Teens who are into fitness, healthy eating, or just want something refreshing will love this.
+The superfood smoothie bowls are massive, beautiful, and taste good.
+Even our kid who thinks vegetables are a conspiracy will drink their smoothies.

 Food Truck Tips for Families

-• Sunscreen while you wait - there is rarely shade in food truck lines
+- Sunscreen while you wait - rarely shade in food truck lines, and reef-safe is the law in Hawaii.

 Why Food Trucks Work for Teens

-There is something about a food truck that appeals to teenagers on a fundamental level.
-It is casual - no dress code, no waiting for a server, no expectations about using the right fork.
-It is affordable - most plates are $10-15, which means your teen's daily budget can cover it.
-And it is delicious - the food truck scene in Hawaii is genuinely world-class because the ingredients are so fresh and the competition between trucks keeps everyone at the top of their game.
+There's something about a food truck that appeals to teenagers on a fundamental level.
+It is casual.
+No dress code, no waiting for a server, no expectations about using the right fork.
+It is affordable.
+Most plates run $10-$15, which means your teen's daily budget can cover it.
+And it is delicious.
+The food truck scene in Hawaii is genuinely world-class because the ingredients are so fresh and the competition between trucks keeps everyone at the top of their game.

-Build food truck stops into your itinerary the way you would build in snorkeling or hiking.
-It is not just a meal - it is an experience.
-And unlike the zip line, you do not need a waiver or a minimum weight requirement.
+Build food truck stops into your itinerary the way you'd build in snorkeling or hiking.
+It is not just a meal.
+It is an experience.
+And unlike the zip line, you don't need a waiver or a minimum weight requirement.
 Just an appetite and a willingness to get garlic butter on your shirt.